Westworld episode 2: Let's talk about that Game of Thrones and Jurassic Park Easter egg

 I like Maeve's response once she fully realizes the situation, "It's alright darling because none of it mattered.
 Because none of it's real."

 And that's when she grabs Hector's gun and shoots herself in the head.
-Was she trying to "erase" who she was now that she didn't have powers versus shooting herself somewhere else to return to the lab?
+Now that she didn't have powers was she trying to "erase" who she was?
+If she just wanted to go back to the lab she cold have shot herself elsewhere.
 It's as if Maeve doesn't want to continue with her own free will if that means being imprisoned as a host at a Delos park.

 Lutz, Sylvester and Lee Sizemore are back

 Maeve wakes up in the lab, where we see Lutz and Sylvester, but they don't recognize Maeve, which seems odd.
-Lutz is cleaning out the "brain" pieces from the bullet hole in Maeve's head.
+Lutz and another tech are cleaning out the "brain" pieces from the bullet hole in Maeve's head.

-Later Maeve grabs a drill and says, "So let's just call the whole thing off shall we?"
+Later when Maeve is conscious, she grabs a drill and says, "So let's just call the whole thing off shall we?"
 She doesn't want to be in another game created by humans.
-She shoves the drill up her nose to drill out her brain but is stopped by none other than Lee Sizemore.
-He explains that he barely escaped the massacre alive and has a plan to reunite her with her daughter which involves putting her in Warworld that is near the Forge where her daughter and others are.
+She shoves the drill up her nose to drill out her host CPU but is stopped by none other than Lee Sizemore.
+He explains that he barely escaped the massacre alive and has a plan to reunite her with her daughter which involves putting her in Warworld that is near the Forge.

 I like what Sizemore says about the lack of depth to the storylines in Warworld.
 "The most nuanced [story] arch is of the goddamned Panther tank."